LowellInstruments/ddh_old/docs/FILES.md

 ### ddh_aws_has_something_to_do_via_gui.flag

 Useful to indicate from the GUI we want to force an AWS sync.
+The user may have pressed the cloud icon.

 ### ddh_cnv_requested_via_gui.flag